btcpayserver/btcpayserver-doc/Walkthrough.md

 ## My Settings

 My Settings are user settings.
 Modify your e-mail address, password or set up two-factor authentication.
-The U2F feature allows users to further enhance the security of their accounts by physically confirming wallet authentication via a U2F compatible device.
+The U2F feature allows users to further enhance the security of their accounts by physically confirming authentication with a U2F compatible device.